ShinobiGhost21/Akeyless-azure-lab/README.md

 ## Steps
 * have your azure login info ready
-* have your Akeyless SAML and gateawy access-ids ready
+* have your Akeyless SAML and Gateway access-ids ready
-* Close the repo locally and run the azure install script
+* Clone the repo locally and run the azure install script

 ## Outcomes
 * Creates an Azure VM with managed identity